datavis-online/datavis-online.github.io/course_content_2022/index.md

 ## What Am I Supposed To Do During a Week?

 Each week has a [topic](#course_organisation).
 All of that written below is optional, and serves as a guide to planning your work:

 * watch the video lectures (with accompanying slides) (~1h)
 * browse any recommended reading material (~1h)
-* participate in the tutorial on [Teams](http://bit.ly/DataVis4ProfTeams2021) (2h).
-There is a channel for each tutorial group A and B. Sessions are recorded (recordings will automatially appear in the channel); tutorial scripts are linked from the schedule.
+* participate in the [weekly tutorial](#timetable) on [Teams](https://bit.ly/dv4p2022) (2h). <!-- There is a channel for each tutorial group A and B. Sessions are recorded (recordings will automatially appear in the channel); tutorial scripts are linked from the schedule. -->
+* book and attend a 1-1 meeting with one of us. <!-- TODO - insert link? -->
-* submit the week's quizzes via Teams and check your answers against the sample solutions (provided after submission) (~1h)
+* submit the week's quizzes via Teams and check your answers against the sample solutions (~1h)
-* attend the Q&A sessions in the dedicated channel on Teams.
+* attend the [Q&A sessions](#timetable) in the dedicated channel on Teams.
 Q&A sessions are also recorded.
-* some weeks do have milestone assignments, which must be submitted through [Learn VLE](http://bit.ly/sfcdv2021_on_learn).
-* update your journal.

-Schedule for tutorials and Q&A sessions [below](#timetable).
+* submit any relevant milestone assignments on [Teams](https://bit.ly/dv4p2022).

 <br />

 ## Resources & Important Links

 Resources you may need during the course.

-* **[Teams](http://bit.ly/DataVis4ProfTeams2021):** **note** you must be logged in to your Office365 account for this course for this link to work.
+* **[Teams](https://bit.ly/dv4p2022):** **note** you must be logged in to your Edinburgh Office365 account for this course for this link to work.
-* **[Learn VLE](http://bit.ly/sfcdv2021_on_learn)**: **note** you must be logged in to the university for this link to work.
 <!-- * **[Book 1-on-1](https://datavisonline.youcanbook.me)**.
 The booking link will lapse from the end of each week's bookings, AND work again from Tues 14:00 when new bookings are available -->

 * **[MyEd portal](https://www.myed.ed.ac.uk)**